-The humble baseplate connection
+The humble baseplate connection design

-Following on from my first post on the simple splice connection in this post I will be discussing the humble baseplate.
+Following on from my first post on the simple splice connection, in this post, I will be discussing the humble baseplate.
 This type of connection was the first I ever designed, and, in those days, it really was very straightforward.
 In case you are wondering the splice connection came in a close second!

 Again, much has changed over the years – not the least codes.
-Buildings have become more complex – both in appearance and in the number of disciplines needed to successfully design them.
+Buildings have become more complex – both in appearance and in the number of disciplines needed to design them successfully.
 As buildings and their structural makeup get more complex so Engineers spend more time on the complex connections they generate.
 IDEA StatiCa helps alleviate these complexities in an easy-to-understand interface that creates efficient, accurate, code-checked connections.